-Students will only be released to the student's parent/guardian unless written permission from the student's parent/guardian is provided.
-In order to assist in minimizing classroom interruptions, parents are encouraged to call the office to make transportation arrangements before 12:00 p.m.
+To assist in minimizing classroom interruptions, parents are encouraged to call the office to make transportation arrangements before 12:00 p.m.

 Materials to be delivered to students, i.e. books, lunches, money, etc., should be delivered to the office.
-If you need to pick up your child, you must sign him/her out in the office.
-At no time should items be taken directly to a classroom.